survivorsunited/survivorsunited.org/docs/minecraft/supported-mods/index.md

 ## Performance

-- **BetterF3** – 15.0.0 – Replaces Minecraft's original debug HUD with a highly customizable, more human-readable HUD.
-- **BLAST** – 1.13.3-1.21.7 – A mod about bombs.
-- **Concurrent Chunk Management Engine** – 0.3.5+alpha.0.8+1.21.8 – A Fabric mod designed to improve the chunk performance of Minecraft.
-- **Clumps** – 26.0.0.1 – Clumps xp orbs together.
 - **FerriteCore** – 8.0.0 – Reduces memory usage
 - **Lithium** – 0.18.1+mc1.21.8 – Lithium is a free and open-source optimization mod for Minecraft which makes a wide range of performance improvements to the game.
 - **Sodium** – 0.7.3+mc1.21.8 – Sodium is a powerful rendering engine for Minecraft which greatly improves frame rates and micro-stutter, while fixing many graphical issues